amromeo/api_r2020/README.md

    * Unzip the file to a convenient location (your desktop or documents folder)
    * When you open RStudio, set this location as your working directory
    * If this all sounds too complicated - go back to option 1!

+## A note on the mechanics and etiquette of the virtual workshop
+Please note that this is first virtual R workshop that our team is hosting, we are preparing extensively to ensure that the workshop is productive for you, however some technical challenges are to be expected
+* The workshop's platform will be Zoom Meeting.
+* Please refrain from screen grabbing other users information or from recording the workshop.
+* The workshop will be recorded in its entirety
+* All 5 instructors will have the role of moderator during the workshop, 1 will be presenting while the other 4 field questions.
+*

+## Prior to the workshop
+* Expect an email from API approximately 1 week prior to the workshop
+* This will contain a link to the Zoom conference from which we will be hosting the workshop

 ## The day of the workshop